The legendary, the lesser-known, and the unforgettable

 The National Museum of Egyptian Civilization offers a chronological overview of Egypt’s history from prehistoric times to the modern era.
 Unlike other museums focused solely on the Pharaonic period, NMEC presents a holistic narrative that includes Pharaonic, Greco-Roman, Coptic, Islamic, and contemporary heritage.

-Its most renowned feature is the Royal Mummies Hall, where visitors can encounter the carefully preserved remains of Egypt’s most powerful rulers, including Ramesses II, Hatshepsut, and Seti I. The display combines atmospheric presentation with detailed historical interpretation, providing insight into leadership, religion, and burial traditions across dynasties.
+Its most renowned feature is the Royal Mummies Hall, where 22 royal mummies are displayed in dedicated atmospheric galleries.
+Visitors can encounter the carefully preserved remains of Egypt’s most powerful rulers, including Ramesses II, Hatshepsut, Seti I, and Thutmose III.
+The mummies were transferred from the Egyptian Museum at Tahrir Square in the 2021 Pharaohs’ Golden Parade.
+The display combines atmospheric presentation with detailed historical interpretation, providing insight into leadership, religion, and burial traditions across dynasties.

 Egyptian Museum in Tahrir Square